 Among the countless worries of entrepreneurs starting up their new businesses is the idea of whether they need a business lawyer.
-Many small businesses cringe at the high expenses usually associated with legal help, and only hire an attorney when faced with a serious legal problem.
+Many small businesses cringe at the high expenses usually associated with legal help, and only hire a Reno business attorney when faced with a serious legal problem.
 However, finding the right lawyer before the lawsuit can be more affordable in the long run and help avoid litigation.

 1. Business Formation

 In business formation, a business lawyer can help you create a legal partnership agreement, limited liability company (LLC), or shareholders agreement as well as prepare all necessary paperwork.
 The choice you make here affects your personal liabilities, tax obligations, and ongoing expenses.

 Business attorneys can help organize the legal structure of your business and help you understand the many documents and other required forms necessary for your startup, such as incorporation or lease documents.
 Also, if you are an LLC or corporation, you cannot go into court without a lawyer if served a summons.

 They can also help in negotiating or drafting contracts for use with customers or clients.
 Having corporate counsel on board with your business means that the business lawyer will understand your business quickly and can help prepare and implement all necessary contracts as well as help you understand contracts that other people or businesses want you to sign.

 3. Employee Issues

 A business lawyer can help you avoid or navigate discrimination suits in regards to the hiring or firing of a former, current or prospective employee.
 Whether you want to hire employees or use independent contractors, there are many laws you must adhere to.
 Don’t put yourself at risk of a potential discrimination lawsuit.

 They can also help you and investigate complaints filed against your business from local, state or federal government entities on the grounds of law violation.
 If a government entity is investigating or filing a suit against your business, you need legal representation.